This blog may contain affiliate links. Read our disclosure policy for more info.

 If you visit in March, you can also catch San Antonio’s annual Lago de Atitlán festival, one of the hottest cultural festivals in the country!
 The festival stage showcases musical talent from up-and-comers to local legends, and the city turns into a giant gallery of indigenous art.
 To top it all off, all the stops are pulled when it comes to the festival food.
 The festival’s purpose is to showcase local music and art, as well as raise money for a chosen local cause, such as The Atitlán Cultural Park, in 2016.

 The village was struck by a landslide during the 2010 tropical storm Agatha, which took out 25 houses, lost close to 20 residents, and severely damaged the town’s waterways.
-Most surviving residents who were affected couldn’t afford to relocate, and international organizations are still working in 2020 to rebuild.
+Most surviving residents who were affected couldn’t afford to relocate, and international organizations are still working to rebuild.
 So, when you purchase pottery from the town, not only are you taking home a beautiful and unique piece of art, you’re putting money into the local economy which will help the town and its residents recover!

 19. Shop at the market and buy local produce